Rust compiler: code optimizations (upd.)

 strip = true

-This setting turns on optimization for size in compiler for generated code.
+This setting turns on optimization for size in the compiler for generated code.
 You can read more about opt-level option in "The Cargo Book".

 cargo build --release